This Is The Real Reason Everyone Is So Upset With Netflix's Selena

 Selena the movie never makes this mistake.
 In the beginning of the film, its version of Abe, played by Oscar-nominee Edward James Olmos, is the anchor of the story because Selena (Lopez as an adult; Rebecca Lee Meza as a child) is only a kid.
 Still, Selena has a perspective.
 Little Selena playfully learns cumbia dance moves because she wants to understand a piece of her mother’s (Constance Marie) past.
 It’s these steps that will one day help make Selena a star.
 No one forces her into them.

 Then, as she becomes an adult, Lopez’s Selena isn’t afraid to assert her personality.
 “That’s just it dad — I’m not a little girl anymore,” Selena tells Abe in the first hour of the movie.
 She means it, taking the lead character mantle away from her dad and running away with it.
 As she should.
 In a subsequent scene, Selena proudly tries to use her beauty to find a passerby who will save the Quintanillas’ broken tour bus.
-Later, she actively pursues eventual husband Chris Perez (Jon Seda), grilling him on their tour bus and proclaiming her love of whole pizzas on dates.
+Later, she actively pursues eventual husband Chris Pérez (Jon Seda), grilling him on their tour bus and proclaiming her love of whole pizzas on dates.
 Selena has friends.

 Advertisement